kofifus/F/README.md

 <br><br>
 ## Usage

 While it will definietly work to mix in elements of `F` into a project, the recommended useage is to structure your entire code to decouple Data State and Logic and using `F` throughout.
-In this case your code should have _no_ non-static classes at all - all Data is in `record`s, all State and Logic are in static classes.<br>
-A debug mode runtime verifier/helper is included (`Data.AssertF()`) that will try to throw exceptions where `F` directives are not followed (ie mutable record members).<br>
+A debug mode runtime verifier/helper is included (`Data.AssertF()`) that will try to throw exceptions where `F` directives are not followed (ie mutable record members).<br><br>
 Inevitably in many cases, some .NET types that are not Data have to be used.
 In some of these cases it is possible to encapsulate these types inside a `Data` type and move their mutable part to a `State` (an example is given of encapsulating `JToken` in this way).
 Other types cannot be converted (ie classes inheriting `EntityFrameworkCore.DbContext` which is not immutable) and have to be managed carefuly.
 <br><br>
 ## Example